Beliefs

 We believe the Bible is the only inerrant and infallible Word of God.

-As Christians, our chief end is to glorify God by enjoying Him forever, endeavoring to worship Him in Spirit and in Truth and to order our hearts and our lives according to His Word.
+As Christians, our chief end is to glorify God and enjoy Him forever, endeavoring to worship Him in Spirit and in Truth and to order our hearts and our lives according to His Word.

 We believe in the Christian family as the basic building block of the visible Church, and we baptize our children as a sign and a seal of their membership in this covenant community.
 We believe our children need to put their faith in Jesus and repent of their sins in order to be saved.